polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-formats.md

 - [`AdditionalSigned`](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/primitives/runtime/src/traits.rs#L1496){target=\_blank} - to handle any additional data to go into the signed payload.
 This allows you to attach any custom logic prior to dispatching a transaction
 - [`Pre`](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/primitives/runtime/src/traits.rs#L1499){target=\_blank} - to encode the information that can be passed from before a call is dispatched to after it gets dispatched

-FRAME's system pallet provides a [set of useful `SignedExtension`](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/system/src/lib.rs#L79){target=\_blank} out of the box.
+FRAME's system pallet provides a [useful `SignedExtension` set](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/system/src/lib.rs#L79){target=\_blank} out of the box.

 ### Example

-An important signed extension for validating transactions is CheckSpecVersion.
+An important signed extension for validating transactions is `CheckSpecVersion`.
 It allows the sender to provide the spec version as a signed payload attached to the transaction.
 Since the spec version is already known in the runtime, the signed extension can perform a simple check to verify that the spec versions match.
 If they don't, the transaction fails before being put in the pool.

 Other examples include the signed extensions used to calculate transaction priority.
 These are: